hashicorp/terraform-provider-azurerm/website/docs/r/lb_probe.html.markdown

 * `name` - (Required) Specifies the name of the Probe.
 * `loadbalancer_id` - (Required) The ID of the LoadBalancer in which to create the NAT Rule.
 * `protocol` - (Optional) Specifies the protocol of the end point.
 Possible values are `Http`, `Https` or `Tcp`.
-If Tcp is specified, a received ACK is required for the probe to be successful.
-If Http is specified, a 200 OK response from the specified URI is required for the probe to be successful.
+If TCP is specified, a received ACK is required for the probe to be successful.
+If HTTP is specified, a 200 OK response from the specified URI is required for the probe to be successful.
 * `port` - (Required) Port on which the Probe queries the backend endpoint.
 Possible values range from 1 to 65535, inclusive.
 * `request_path` - (Optional) The URI used for requesting health status from the backend endpoint.
 Required if protocol is set to `Http` or `Https`.
 Otherwise, it is not allowed.
 * `interval_in_seconds` - (Optional) The interval, in seconds between probes to the backend endpoint for health status.
 The default value is 15, the minimum value is 5.